 - Future development.

-The papers should be up to 10 pages long and submitted via the submission system.
+Papers should be up to 12 pages long (including references) and submitted via the submission system using the same template as research papers.

 We encourage supervisors to join us in the exciting session and provide their feedback on all presentations.